How Military Demonstration Teams Operate

 Demonstration pilots undergo rigorous selection and training before joining elite teams.

-Officer Pilots
+The Pilots

-Enlisted Support
+The Enlisted Support Crew

 Blue Angels in formation